AlynxZhou/hikaru-coffee/docs/en/user/config.md

 ## `language`

-Your site's language, options are depends on your theme.
+Your site's language, please refer to your theme for available options list.
 Hikaru does **NOT** support multi-lingual site.
 In fact only few people can write their site in different languages totally, most people do part of translation and makes their site a mess.
 It's more convenient to create two site with different languages, then you can arrange them by yourself.
 Multi-lingual site makes theme harder to write.

 Hikaru contains **NO** timezone settings, it use your system timezone.